Engineering Note

 Step 1: Reduce API Overfetching

 Avoid fetching unnecessary data.
-Keep API responses minimal and tailored to the UI.
+Keep API responses minimal and tailored to the screen that consumes them.

 Step 2: Cache Repeated Requests